oddbird/oddleventy/content/blog/2021/containerqueries.md

  ## Background

 `@Media` queries sparked a responsive design revolution by allowing authors to change the style of elements based on the size of the entire viewport.
-Up until now, what could not be done was changing the style of an element based on the size of its parent element.
+Up until now, what could not be done was changing the style of an element based on the size of one of its nearest containers.

 ## Syntax and an example